Zombi 3: Production

 Rossella Drudi developed most of the script of Zombi 3 without credit.
 The film only credits Drudi's husband, Claudio Fragasso, who co-authored the screenplay.
 Their script set the film in the Philippines, as it was a cheap and convenient location to shoot.
 Zombi 3 was originally announced as a 3D film, but the film was never released in this format.
 Director Lucio Fulci went to the Philippines along with his daughter, Camilla Fulci, in late 1987 and spent six weeks shooting Zombi 3.

 Fulci left the production partway through and opposing views were given for his departure, the first being an illness that left him unable to film and the second being that he was having disputes with producers.
 Fulci would later state that he "didn't finish making Zombie 3, but the reason wasn't anything to do with illness [...] there were arguments and so, I finished off an hour and a quarter of the film".
-Fulci stated that he couldn't get the script changed, which he deemed to be "dreadful", and modified it with his daughter.
+Fulci stated that he could not get the script changed, which he deemed to be "dreadful", and modified it with his daughter.
 Fragasso stated that Fulci simplified his screenplay and shot a seventy-minute film, which shocked producer Franco Gaudenzi.
 Fragasso went on to state that after the final editing of the film, it had a running time of one hour and ten minutes, but felt like a slow montage, and was cut down further to 50 minutes.

 Producer Gaudenzi was worried about the film and had second unit director Bruno Mattei brought in to work on the production with Fragasso in order to complete it.
 Mattei had been in the Philippines at the time filming Strike Commando 2, went home to spend Christmas with his family and later returned in January 1988 to film more scenes for Zombi 3.
 Both Fragasso and Mattei worked on new scenes, and since they could not get the main actors to return to filming, the new scenes became subplots.

-In a 2002 interview, Mattei claimed that he shot about 40% of the film, including all the early scenes in the film and all of the scenes in which feature the soldiers dressed in white anti-contamination suits.
+In a 2002 interview, Mattei claimed that he shot about 40% of the film, including all the early scenes in the film and all of the subsequent scenes which feature the soldiers dressed in white anti-contamination suits.
 He elaborated that this included the entire beginning with the stolen suitcase, the helicopter scene, the scenes involving security guards storming a hotel room and the scenes where the zombies start to burn.
-Fragasso later said he directed a number of the additional scenes that Mattei is credited with having directed, but he let Mattei take full credit because he didn't want to get into a conflict later with Fulci.
-Both Fragasso and Mattei make cameos in the film as soldiers who are putting a corpse into an incinerator.
+Fragasso later said he directed a number of additional scenes involving the interactions between the scientists and the character of General Morton (played by an uncredited Mike Monty) in which that Mattei is credited with having directed, but Fragasso let Mattei take full credit because he did not want to get into a conflict later with Fulci.
+Both Fragasso and Mattei make cameos in the film as soldiers who are putting a corpse into an incinerator under the supervision of General Morton.